-Public examinations into allegations of serious corruption involving the Victorian vocational education and training, and transport sectors will be held by IBAC in Melbourne, starting on 27 June.
+Public examinations into allegations of serious corruption involving the Victorian vocational education and training, and transport sectors are being held by IBAC in Melbourne, starting on 27 June.

 The examinations are part of IBAC’s Operation Lansdowne, which is investigating allegations of serious corrupt conduct at South West Institute of TAFE, Bendigo Kangan Institute and V/Line.

 - circumstances surrounding the awarding of certain qualifications, including whether current or former officers of South West Institute of TAFE or Bendigo Kangan Institute misused their position to award or interfere in the awarding of qualifications